dbout01/cse310/sprint-1/team.md

 Each team member will report their individual participation each Sprint using a Canvas quiz.
 These points will represent the individual grade on the project.

 1. Does every team member understand the grading rubric for the project?
+    - Yes
 ## Part 2 - Final Planning

 This section should be filled out during the second Sprint and submitted by one member of the team.

 ### Section 2.1 - Project Scope

-1. Software Title:
+1. Software Title: "Goal Getter" (Slogan: "Make Goals Better")

 2. Software Description:

 3. Make a list of features that you plan to include in your software by the end of Week 13.
 List your features in terms of priority (highest priority items listed first):